-For example, Quontic offers a unique Community Development Loan, or CDL1, specifically designed for borrowers with non-traditional income.
+For example, Quontic offers a unique Non-Traditional Mortgage1, specifically designed for borrowers with non-traditional income.
 When qualifying borrowers for this loan, we look at their holistic financial profile — not just their ability to offer proof of W-2 pay stubs.
 But we do require slightly higher minimum credit scores than conventional mortgages, and you’ll need a down payment of at least 20%.1

 Even if that sounds like a reach, you might qualify for another type of loan, be it an FHA loan, VA loan, or even a conventional home loan.1 Along with our commitment to aiding first-time homebuyers get into their new home, we can also help homeowners refinance an existing real estate holding.
 Still have questions?
 Our mortgage specialists can help — and are standing by to guide you through the process step by step.